Tuesday, July 10, 2018

 "[t]here is mutual determination of impressions through reciprocal influence. [...]
 Mutual determination of impression occurs among all beings suitably linked by means of reciprocal influence of impressions.
 'Mutual' means between one another.
 Accordingly the distinct impression arises in one mental stream from some distinct impression in another mental stream, not from a distinct external object" (in Siderits 2007, 168).

 The Yogācāra classic Chéng Wéishì Lùn (成唯識論) speaks of how different minds are like different lamps shining together to form a singular beam of light that illuminates an intersubjectively shared object of perception.
-This metaphor explains "how the cognitions of the same things by different sentient beings come to "mutually resemble" (Chi.: xiangsi 相似) one another" (Brewster, 2018, 124).
+This metaphor explains "how the cognitions of the same things by different sentient beings come to "mutually resemble" (Chi.: xiangsi 相似) one another" (Brewster 2018, 124).
 In reality, there is no 'shared object'.
 There is no actual 'core' or 'essence' that is being 'interpreted' differently; these different variations and different beams of light are all there is.
 They are not variations of anything.
 As we said above, there is no objective 'stuff' out there (like sound waves) that is being processed by separate body-minds, but the power of the "reciprocal influence of impressions" is so strong that we perceive the world as if it is.

 From Yogācāra to Huáyán